kieran-l-jimenez/jimenez-2990-a5/readme.md

 sort new items, and the user must cycle through the sort order again to have an accurately updated list.

 ###1.3 Export
-WIP

 By clicking the "File" item on the menu and clicking "Save File" a file chooser window will open where the user can name their inventory file and decide where it will be stored.
 Files can be saved in a Tab Separated Format(TSV), in HTML, or in JSON.

 ###1.4 Load
-WIP

 By clicking the "File" item on the menu and clicking "Load File" a file chooser window will open where the user can navigate their computer and open a new Inventory file.
+This accepts Inventory files made by this program in TSV, HTML, and JSON.

 ##3.
 Item Controls
 ###2.1 Add